BP0312370/Data-Science-Professional-Practice/README.md

 ---

 ## Data Visualisation & Dashboards

+Excluding the “Distribution of Track Popularity” visual, distinct colours were used to enhance accessibility for colour-blind viewers – although the exception visual is still accessible due to the combination of a line and bars, which are distinct, despite their identical colour.
+Charts are also static and mostly simple to interpret, although guidance is provided in descriptions of violin plots where needed, reducing cognitive load.

 Key visuals:
 - The bar plot and histogram below visualised severe class imbalance (108528 songs were not hits; 5472 were) and that popularity is skewed towards lower scores, supporting rapid understanding, of the need for imbalance handling, for portfolio viewers.
 ![Class Imbalance](Visuals/eda_class_balance_hit.png)